 You may be tempted to close up shop and forget about writing.
-But, your perseverance, your resilience will bring you back to your keyboard to write another day.
+But your perseverance and your resilience will bring you back to your keyboard to write another day.

 A Financial Plan

-Here’s what you should include in that plan:
+Here’s what you should include in that plan a:

-- A healthy cash cushion (at least several months to a year's worth of living expenses)
+- Healthy cash cushion (at least several months to a year's worth of living expenses)

-- A detailed budget you can tweak during lean times
+- Detailed budget you can tweak during lean times

-- A handle on your debt (either low/no debt or a clear plan to pay it off)
+- Handle on your debt (either low/no debt or a clear plan to pay it off)

-- An exit strategy (either from your job or from freelancing if it doesn’t work out)
+- Exit strategy (either from your job or from freelancing if it doesn’t work out)

-- A means to get health insurance and save for retirement
+- The means to get health insurance and save for retirement

 Small victories will add up.
 And, eventually, with your hard work (and maybe a little luck), the business you’ve always wanted will take shape.